muflone/watchpage/README.md

   - `NOT CONTAINS`: the item must not contain the specified string
   - `REGEX`: the item must match the specified regular expression string
   - `NOT REGEX`: the item must not match the specified regular expression string
+- `HEADERS`: a dictionary with the headers to set for the request
 - `STATUS`: a boolean value (true/false) to enable or disable the target

 # Configuration example files